Mr. Handy, Mr. Hong: Original soundtrack

-Most of original soundtracks of this film was executively written by music director Lee Woo-hyun.
+Most of original soundtracks of this film was written by music director Lee Woo-hyun.
 There are two remakes of the famous songs of Yoo Jae-ha and Kim Kwang-seok included in the album.
 Both song were sung life by Kim Jo-hyuk in the film, however for the album Kim only recorded "With the mind to forget" by Kim Kwang-seok, whist "You in my arms" by Yoo Jae-ha was sung by Sing Yoo-jeong.